Morphisms of Neural Codes: Introduction

-In \cite{neuralring13} Curto et al. asked the following question: which combinatorial codes are convex?
-This problem has been an active area of research in recent years and number of techniques have been brought to bear on it (see \cite{undecidability, chadvlad, local15, obstructions}), but there is not yet a full characterization of convex codes.
-Some developments are summarized below. \begin{itemize} \item In \cite{neuralring13} the authors introduce the \emph{neural ideal} and \emph{neural ring}, algebraic objects uniquely associated to any code.
-These objects provide an algebraic view of codes which highlights many important combinatorial features. \item The authors in \cite{chadvlad} show that codes which are closed under intersections of maximal codewords are convex, with minimum embedding dimension bounded by $\max\{2, k-1\}$ where $k$ is the number of maximal codewords in the code.
+Motivated by the behavior of place cells, Curto et al \cite{neuralring13} asked the following question: which combinatorial codes are convex?
+This problem has been an active area of research in recent years and a number of techniques have been brought to bear on it (see \cite{undecidability, openclosed, local15, obstructions}), but there is not yet even a conjectural characterization of convex codes.
+Some developments are summarized below.

+The work of \cite{neuralring13} introduces the \emph{neural ideal} and \emph{neural ring}, algebraic objects uniquely associated to any code.
+These objects provide an algebraic view of codes which highlights many important combinatorial features.

+In \cite{openclosed} it is shown that codes which are closed under intersections of maximal codewords are convex, with minimum embedding dimension bounded above by $\max\{2, k-1\}$ where $k$ is the number of maximal codewords in the code.
 Such codes are called \emph{max-intersection complete}.
-This implies that \emph{intersection complete} codes (codes closed under arbitrary intersections of codewords) are convex, and in particular codes which are abstract simplicial complexes are convex. \item The \emph{simplicial complex} of a code $\C$, denoted $\Delta(\C)$, is the downclosure of $\C$ in $2^{[n]}$.
-In \cite{local15} the authors build on the work of \cite{nogo}, using the simplicial complex of a code to describe \emph{local obstructions} to convexity via the nerve lemma.
-Any code with local obstructions is not convex, and the authors prove the converse holds for codes on up to 4 neurons.
-These results were recently extended in \cite{undecidability}, where the authors defined \emph{local obstructions of the second kind} via a strengthened nerve lemma. \item In \cite{obstructions} the authors provide an example of a code on 5 neurons which is not convex, but which has no local obstructions. \end{itemize}
+This implies that \emph{intersection complete} codes (codes closed under arbitrary intersections of codewords) are convex, and in particular codes which are abstract simplicial complexes are convex.

+The \emph{simplicial complex} of a code $\C$, denoted $\Delta(\C)$, is the downclosure of $\C$ in $2^{[n]}$.
+Building on the work of \cite{nogo}, \cite{local15} uses the simplicial complex of a code to describe \emph{local obstructions} to convexity via the nerve lemma.
+Any code with local obstructions is not convex, and furthermore the converse holds for codes on up to 4 neurons.
+These results were recently extended in \cite{undecidability} and \cite{CUR}, which defined \emph{local obstructions of the second kind} and \emph{nerve obstructions} respectively.
+However, such obstructions do not characterize convex codes: \cite{obstructions} provides an example of a code on 5 neurons which is not convex, but which has no such obstructions.
+We recently broadened this example to an infinite family of such codes in \cite{sunflowers}.